d-bl/MAE-gf/docs/counting-new.md

 6. Twist left followed by twist right is the same as twist right followed by twist left.
 This is the same as twist both pairs.
 Short: lr = rl = t.
 7. A twist left and right is treated as one action because the left and right sides are done in parallel by the lacemaker.
 8. Stitches with many actions can be viewed as varieties of plaits and tallies.
-9. Stitches can end with crosses or end with twists.
-10. Stitches can be “mirrored” vertically by switching right and left twists.
+9. Stitches can be “mirrored” vertically by switching right and left twists.
 Stitches can be “mirrored” horizontally by applying the twists and crosses backwards.
 Please note: this is not a real mirror.
 A real mirror changes which thread lies on top.
 Please note: viewing a stitch upside down is viewing the stitch mirrored vertically and horizontally.
 Please note: in the actual lace the appearance of the "mirrored" stitch depends on the grid chosen, e.g. a diagonal grid or a horizontal grid.

 ### Pins

-Pins can be put anywhere between the two pairs of the stitch: <span class="stch">ctPctctc</span>, <span class="stch">ctctPctc</span>, <span class="stch"> ctctPc</span>, <span class="stch">ctctcP</span>.
+Pins can be put anywhere between the two pairs of the stitch: <span class="stch">ctPctctc</span>, <span class="stch">ctctPctc</span>, <span class="stch"> ctctctPc</span>, <span class="stch">ctctctcP</span>.
 Also, we can make a pinchain: <span class="stch">ctPctctPc</span> and even put the pin between bobbin 1 and 2.
-Although the placing of the pin can change the appearance of the ground, we do not consider pins in our counting.
+Although the placing of the pin can change the appearance of the ground, we do not consider pins in our listing and counting.

 ### Rules for counting and cataloguing stitch words